cs-ed/impacts-NHunsicker/README.md

 ### Assessment

-While electives are not graded in our school, learning will be assessed with the following rubrik:
+While electives are not graded in our school, learning will be assessed with the following rubric:

 | Standard | Emerging | Practicing | Mastery | Advanced |
 | --- | --- | --- | --- | --- |